audreyeso/Book-Barn/README.md

  What's Next?
 Some app features that we are still working on:
 -Ability to have a user login and password
-- Save student work in a way that allows students to go back and look at their old wor
+- Save student work in a way that allows students to go back and look at their old work
 - Incorporating additional feedback from UI/UX designers to adjust flow and look of the app
 - Organizing students alphabetically or by classroom number
 - Including student/book reading levels